 What is the Inspire Learning programme?

-The Inspire Learning programme is a £16m investment in a world-class digital learning environment for all pupils.
-The project has been developed by a partnership of SBC, CGI, XMA and Apple.
+The Inspire Learning programme is a £16m investment in a world class digital learning environment for all pupils.
+The project has been developed by a partnership of ourselves, CGI, XMA and Apple.
 The programme is a key part of our Digital Learning Strategy and transform teaching and learning in our schools for the benefit of children and young people now, and into the future.

 What is the rationale for Inspire Learning?

 This programme is aimed at raising attainment and supporting equity and inclusion for all children and young people.
 It is about investing in the learning of our young people and putting them at the heart of education, improving outcomes and success for all.
 The effective deployment of digital technology in schools will ensure our children and young people develop a level of general and specialist digital skills that are vital for learning, life and work in an increasingly digital world.
 It is not about having an iPad as a device but how we use the tools it offer to enhance learning, teaching and assessment

 The programme can unlock the potential of our young people, benefiting individuals, families, the Borders’ economy and society as a whole.
 A fundamental consideration for the project was to be able to connect classrooms and learning across our schools though a virtual learning environment thus overcoming access to opportunity caused by barriers with transport and geography.